 6. Sharing Caregiving Duties With Family And Friends

-Taking care of elderly parents is very difficult so I encourage the adult children of aging parents to ask for family support as well as asking for assistance from friends, your church, etc.
+Caring for elderly parents at home can be very difficult so I encourage the adult children of aging parents to ask for family support as well as asking for assistance from friends, your church, etc.